1st Fallschirm-Panzer Division Hermann Göring: Blitzkrieg in the West

 As part of the Western campaign, the RGG took part in the invasion of the Netherlands and Belgium.
 During the campaign the Eben-Emael fortress in Belgium was taken by paratroopers under Captain Walther Koch, many of whom had previously served in the Regiment General Göring - including Koch himself.
 The RGG took part in the crossing of the Maas and the advance into eastern Belgium.
 There it crossed the Albert Canal against stiff resistance and took part in the capture of Brussels.

 After the surrender of the Netherlands, the regiment was divided into several small combat groups (Kampfgruppen), which were assigned to the panzer divisions that spearheaded the attack on France.
 The anti-aircraft troops were particularly noted for their efficacy, with the superb 8.8cm anti-aircraft of the heavy batteries often used to fight tanks and the 3rd and 5th batteries of the RGG destroyed 18 French tanks at pointblank range during a battle in the Forest of Mormal, breaking their counterattack; the crews of the guns Casar and Dona kept firing at the French heavy tanks at 15 meters.

-The Regiment General Göring was rewarded for its excellent performance by forming part of the honour guard of the Fürher-Begleit-Kompanie (Fürher's Escort Company) for the formal armistice at Compiègne on 21 June 1940.
+The Regiment General Göring was rewarded for its excellent performance by forming part of the honour guard of the Führer-Begleit-Kompanie (Führer's Escort Company) for the formal armistice at Compiègne on 21 June 1940.
 After the capitulation of France, the RGG provided Flak defences in bunkers on the Channel coast as well as contributing to the anti-aircraft defence ring around Paris.
 The new regimental commander was Colonel Paul Conrath in June 1940, who was to lead the regiment and the later division until 1944.
 At the end of 1940 the regiment was transferred back to Berlin to resume its old job as a bodyguard and air defense unit.

 The invasion of the USSR

+Göring had been appointed Reichsmarschall in 1940.
 At the beginning of 1941 the unit was motorized and renamed Regiment (mot.)
-Hermann Göring after Göring had been appointed Reichsmarschall in 1940.When Germany joined hostilities in the Balkans in April 1941, the motorized regiment was sent to Romania for intended attachment to Generaloberst Wilhelm List's 12.Armee; instead it was held in reserve and placed in the air defense of the strategic oil fields at Ploesti.
-In preparation for the invasion of the Soviet Union in June 1941 the regiment had been moved into positions along the River Bug, the dividing line between the German and Soviet occupation zones of Poland; forming part II.Flak-Korps of Panzergruppe von Kleist.
+Hermann Göring.
+When Germany joined hostilities in the Balkans in April 1941, the motorized regiment was sent to Romania for intended attachment to Generaloberst Wilhelm List's 12.Armee; instead it was held in reserve and placed in the air defense of the strategic oil fields at Ploesti.
+In preparation for the invasion of the Soviet Union in June 1941 the regiment had been moved into positions along the River Bug, the dividing line between the German and Soviet occupation zones of Poland; forming part II.
+Flak-Korps of Panzergruppe von Kleist.

 Organization as of 15 June 1941: